sock3t/TI-Nav-Collector/README.md

 # TI-Nav-Collector

+**Note:**
+_This tool is not yet publicly available.
+If you are interested in providing map / navigation functionality to your The Isle server then please introduce yourself in "Discussions"_

-Collector script to pull player data from a The Isle server and send it to the TI-Nav API
+Collector script that pulls player data from a The Isle server and sends it to [TI-Nav](https://ti-nav.de) This will allow any player on that TI server to track her/his own postion on a map.
+[TI-Nav](https://ti-nav.de) also allows players to share their position with other players.

+This script is based on bash and a set of GNU tools.
+So a linux environment will be required to run it on a windows OS based system.
+Cygwin might work, but I have not tested it.
+Windows Subsystem for Linux (WSL) is rather new so I provide guidance how to install it below.

 # Install:
 * Enable WSL & install Debian